OliPassey/headache-tracker/WEATHER-SETUP.md

 ## Privacy & Security

 ### Data Protection
-- **Local Storage**: Weather data stored in your local database only
+- **Local Database**: Weather data stored in your local SQLite database only
 - **No Cloud Sync**: Weather information never leaves your computer
 - **API Key Security**: Keep your API key private and secure
 - **Location Privacy**: Geolocation used only when you permit it